Education:

 Accepting commissions for custom designs in glass, and metals.
 Creating handcrafted Southern culture-inspired glass products.

-Austin Norvell Art
+Austin Norvell Art LLC

 Founder 2000 – Present